 The finish time, 0:59:32, was good enough for 36/85 overall, 27/49 in gender and 2/2 in AG.
 A vast majority of the 35 hearty people that finished ahead of me had done some variation of the Pre-Birkie or the Vasaloppet the day before, and as such, were skiing today on tired body parts.
 A handful of them, I heard, barely strided while just double-polein their way from start to finish!
 I was (and still am) grateful for the rolling ascents and descents of this scenic as they provided yet another opportunity to practice the waxing, pole strapping and skiing techniques as well as trail etiquette in a race situation … and to the servings of humble pie.

 Post-race activities included making new friends (a group of four lovely people from Minneapolis area) around the wood fire stove in the cabin, sharing the lunch with them at the Rivers Eatery, picking up the age group award, spending a few more minutes at the Redbery Books and a quick trip back to Hayward before starting the homeward journey.
 It included a brief stop in Ashland and was mostly uneventful – barring a random cow strolling along M26 in the dark … that I barely managed to not hit at 60 mph.

 I might sound like a broken record but familiar and friendly faces made for a familial and homecoming-like experience throughout the trip.
 With each passing week, the race experiences seem to be building and bringing the time spent on improving technique to fruition.
-Couple of falls during this event clearly show the need to improve the balance and technique if I wish to hang start near the front (of a wave) and not cause damage to anyone else.
+A couple of falls during this event clearly showed the need to improve the balance and technique if I wish to hang / start near the front (of a wave) and not cause damage to anyone else.